 The Active People, Active Park programme takes sport out into the local community and across the Park to encourage local people to become more physically active.
 The programme offers a taste of what is available for you to enjoy in Queen Elizabeth Olympic Park.

-Active People, Active Park is delivered in partnership with England Athletics, English Table Tennis Association, Fre Flyers, London Youth Rowing, Triathlon England, Age UK, Barry McGuigan Boxing Academy, British Orienteering, Essex Cricket, Volleyball England, Lee Valley Regional Park Authority, London Legacy Development Corporation, London borough of Hackney, London Borough of Newham, London Borough of Waltham Forest, London Borough of Tower Hamlets, Active Newham, YMCA Fit, Sport Leaders UK.
+Active People, Active Park is delivered in partnership with England Athletics, English Table Tennis Association, Fre Flyers, London Youth Rowing, Triathlon England, Age UK, Barry McGuigan Boxing Academy, British Orienteering, Essex Cricket, Volleyball England, Lee Valley Regional Park Authority, London Sport, London Legacy Development Corporation, London Borough of Hackney, London Borough of Newham, London Borough of Waltham Forest, London Borough of Tower Hamlets, Active Newham, YMCA Fit, Sport Leaders UK.
 Take 12, West Ham United Community Sports Trust, UEL, Active Newham.

 Our ongoing Park Programme will offer the following activities on seasonal basis: